 Alternatively, you can press CTRL + ‘.

 You’ll immediately see your document covered with a mesh overlay.

-My overlay looks blue because I’ve set it to be that way; your grid color might be different depending on your settings (you’ll learn how to change this below).
+The overlay looks grayish-black because it is set to be that way.
+Your grid color might be different depending on your settings (you’ll learn how to change this below).

-You can learn more about customizing Photoshop, including the grid, in a specialized course.
+You can learn more about customizing Photoshop, including the grid, in our blog tutorial How to Use Photoshop.

-When you enable Snap (SHIFT + CTRL + ;) and make sure that Grid is selected under ‘Snap-to’, any element you move around with the mouse will automatically stick to grid edges.
-This takes all the guesswork out of positioning elements.
+As a shortcut for ensuring your object or text “snaps” right into place in accordance with the grid, simply press shift, then put the cursor over your text/object, and then drag to its proper position.
 In the example used above, if the text snaps to the second grid edge from the left, it means that the element is exactly 50px from the left, as the width of each grid is 25px.

 Go ahead, try it out yourself.
 In your blank document, create an element — a square box, some text, anything.
 Try to move it around with snap enabled and the grid showing.
 You’ll see that the element sticks to each grid edge, making precise positioning possible.

 This is pretty easy to do.
 You can access the grid settings from Photoshop > Preferences > Guides, Grid, and Slices.
 The attached screenshot is below for your reference:

-In the next window, you’ll have complete control over grid size and color.
+Once clicking on the drop-down menu item, you’ll have complete control over grid size and color.
 You can also change the characteristics of guides and slices, but that’s for another tutorial!